Treatment for Substance Use

-The Division of Behavioral Health has programs around the state to help people with alcohol and drug problems.
-There are programs for children, teenagers, and adults.
-If you or a loved one has a problem with alcohol or drugs, you can contact a treatment program for help.
+The Division of Behavioral Health (DBH) has programs around the state to help people with substance use disorders.
+There are programs for youth, adolescents and adults.
+If you or a loved one has a problem with substances, you can contact a treatment program for help.
 They can help you get the services you or a loved one needs.

 Help for Adolescents

-There are special programs to help children and youth between the ages of 12 and 17 who have an alcohol or drug problem.
+There are special programs to help children and youth between the ages of 12 and 17 who have a substance use disorder.
 Minors can be signed into a program by their parents or guardians.
 In some cases they will placed in treatment by Youth Services, Children’s Services, or by the courts.
 For more information regarding early childhood mental health visit: Healthy Kids.

 Help for Women

 There are programs around the state that serve women only.
 For those programs offering residential services, women can bring their young children into services with them.
-Women often have other serious problems in their lives besides alcohol and drug use.
-They need special help to deal with these problems.
 Women who are pregnant, have a newborn, or have children living with them have first priority to get help from these programs.
 Women often have other circumstances in their lives beyond substance use, and these programs provide individualized services to meet the needs of women.

 Help for Adults

 A wide array of clinical treatment services for adults are located across the state.
-Multiple levels of care and comprehensive service packages are available to provide Missourians with access to treatment and to assist them in achieving and maintaining recovery from alcohol and drugs.
+Individualized services are available to provide Missourians with access to treatment and to assist them in achieving and maintaining recovery from substance(s).
 Treatment routinely includes assessment, individual and group counseling, family counseling, education, participation in self-help groups, and other structured, therapeutic measures.
-Detoxification and residential support services are offered for those who need a safe, drug-free environment early in the treatment process.
+Detoxification and residential support services are offered for those who need a safe, substance-free environment early in the treatment process.